 What the cash bail system ultimately does is keep people who are not yet convicted of crimes in jail because they cannot afford their freedom.
-Cash bail not only discriminates against people living in poverty, but disproportionately affects communities of color — who are often also impoverished.
+Cash bail discriminates against people living in poverty, and disproportionately affects communities of color — who are often also impoverished.

-It’s for that reason that experts and advocates say New York’s cash bail reform measures don’t go far enough to respect the liberty of those who have not been proven guilty of a crime yet and to prevent the criminalization of poverty.
+It’s for that reason that experts and advocates say New York’s cash bail reform measures don’t go far enough to respect the liberty of those who have not been proven guilty of a crime yet.
+Or to prevent the criminalization of poverty.
 The reforms passed still allow judges to set bail for people accused — but not convicted — of “the most serious of offenses.”

 Goldberg said it’s not yet clear how that will be applied to all cases.
 For instance, it’s unclear whether Marte would have been eligible for bail or allowed to return home until his court date under these reforms.

 “I think, in large part, the focus needs to shift back to our commitment to the presumption of innocence and our commitment to notions around due process and equal protection and the right to to a fair and speedy trial,” Goldberg said.

 He added that there is also a need to re-evaluate the degree to which people are arrested and prosecuted for what are essentially “crimes of poverty."
 For example, crimes that result from not being able to pay a fee or fine.